imamrasyid/EyeDaemon/TERMS_OF_SERVICE.md

 ## 1. Acceptance of Terms

 By inviting or interacting with **EyeDaemon** you agree to these Terms.
-If you don’t agree, please **remove** the bot from your server immediately.
+If you don't agree, please **remove** the bot from your server immediately.

 <details>
 <summary>🤔 Not sure what this means?</summary>

-> Think of it like installing an app—by using it, you automatically say “OK” to the rules.
+> Think of it like installing an app—by using it, you automatically say "OK" to the rules.

 </details>